Claire-Fisher/Donofy/README.md

 ### Large Font and Buttons
 - With the exception of some form/button help text, all main site text remains a minimum of 1rem (16pt) font size for readability and accessibility.
 - All buttons maintain a minimum size of 48px x 48px.
 These are the WCAG 2.1 recommended guidelines for touchscreen buttons.
-- Large buttons also improves accessibility for people with physical disabilities who have dexterity needs.
+- Large buttons also improve accessibility for people with physical disabilities who have dexterity needs.

 ### Theme appropriate colour scheme
 - A dark pink has been selected as the main brand colour.
 A compassionate shade, without being too light and feminine.
 It has the urgency of red, without the alarm or aggression.
 The mid range shade of pink gives good contrast for reading text on both dark and light backgrounds.